 Effective Date: 7/18/2016

-Academic Standards for MEM/MF Students: Probation and Dismissal Students enrolled in the Nicholas School of the Environment are required to earn at least 48 credits in order to earn the Master of Environmental Management (MEM) or Master of Forestry (MF) degree (students enrolled in a dual degree program must earn at least 36 credits on their Nicholas School transcript in order to earn their MEM or MF.)
+Students enrolled in the Nicholas School of the Environment are required to earn at least 48 credits in order to earn the Master of Environmental Management (MEM) or Master of Forestry (MF) degree.
+Students enrolled in a dual degree program must earn at least 36 credits in order to earn their MEM or MF.

 Academic status is reviewed at the end of every semester.